nextguys/lively-next-relaunch/explanation/morphic.md

 ```javascript
 morph({ type: Morph, name: 'foo', fill: Color.red, borderWidth: 2})
 ```
-Notice how we now pass the class of the morph as the type property inside the spec.
+Notice how we now pass the class of the morph as the type property inside of the spec.
-If the type is just `Morph` we can also leave out the `type` property alltogether since that is the default value.
+If the type is just `Morph` we can also leave out the `type` property since this is the default value.
 Via the spec we can further define not only the morph itself but also its submorphs and sub-submorphs (and so on) like so:
 ```javascript
 let aMorph = morph({